kapitanov/gptbot/README.md

 A telegram bot that uses GPT3 to transform text.

+**Note: This repository has been converted from Go to JavaScript/Node.js while maintaining the same functionality.**

 This bot is non-public, so you'll need to set up your own instance of this bot to use it.

+## Requirements

+- Node.js 18 or higher
+- npm

 ## How to build and run